Three non-Hermitian random matrix universality classes of complex edge statistics: Spacing ratios and distributions: Introduction

 It is the goal of this article to increase our analytical and numerical understanding of the NN, NNN spacing distribution and complex spacing ratio in all 3 symmetry classes.
 Our comparison includes 2D Poisson statistics of independent points in the complex plane, where limiting closed form expression exist for the NN, NNN spacing distribution and complex spacing ratio in the bulk of the spectrum \cite{SaRibeiroProsen,Haake2010}.
 We will focus on the edge of the spectrum here, which has been less explored so far.

+{This article contains two parts.
+In the first analytical part, for class A we present results for the complex spacing ratio at finite-$N$ including an improved surmise in Section \ref{Sec:AnalyticsA}, and the NN spacing distribution at the edge including its cubic behaviour at small argument in Appendix \ref{App:kernel}.
+Both are compared to our numerical findings in the second numerical part Section \ref{Sec:Numerics}, which covers all three symmetry classes for the complex spacing ratio, NN and NNN spacings distribution at the edge.}

-The remainder of this article is organised as follows.
-In Section \ref{Sec:AnalyticsA} we present analytical results for the complex spacing ratio at finite-$N$ within class A, including the parameter-dependent elliptic or Ginibre--Girko ensemble (eGinUE) \cite{Girko,Sommers et al}.
+{In more detail, in Section \ref{Sec:AnalyticsA} analytical expressions are derived} for the complex spacing ratio at finite-$N$ within class A, including the parameter-dependent elliptic or Ginibre--Girko ensemble (eGinUE) \cite{Girko,Sommers et al}.
 Following the idea of Grobe, Haake and Sommers \cite{GHS}, we consider the point process with one eigenvalue conditioned at the origin for general $N$ in Subsection \ref{sec:generalN}.
 Together with the known translational invariance of the GinUE in the large-$N$ bulk limit, this explains why the approximation proposed in \cite{SaRibeiroProsen,DusaWettig} converges well.
-In Subsection \ref{sec:surmise} we show that the surmise at $N=3$ in this conditional setup agrees with the leading order large-$N$ expansion of the unconditional ensemble.
-For the eGinUE, in Subsection \ref{sec:comparisonGUE} the surmise is shown to interpolate to the GUE in the Hermitian limit $\tau\nearrow 1$, where such a surmise is a very accurate.
+In Subsection \ref{sec:surmise} we show that the surmise at $N=3$ in this conditional setup agrees with the leading order large-$N$ expansion of the unconditional ensemble, {thus providing a qualitative improvement, as we will see in comparison to the numerics in the next Section \ref{Sec:Numerics}.} For the eGinUE, in Subsection \ref{sec:comparisonGUE} the surmise is shown to interpolate to the GUE in the Hermitian limit $\tau\nearrow 1$, where such a surmise is a very accurate. {Appendix \ref{App:kernel} concludes our analytical results for class A. Here, we expand the Fredholm determinant of the conditional kernel at the edge of the spectrum at small argument, to show analytically that it vanishes as a cubic.
+This behaviour is confirmed numerically at the end of the next Section \ref{Sec:Numerics}.}